Shusuke-O/shusuke_o.github.io/index.md

 ## Project Experiences
 ### FSAE Competition(September, 2015)
 As a Bachelor's thesis project, I Joined a Student Formula Car Development Competition (FSAE - JAPAN) in September 2015.
 My team placed 11th among 83 teams.
 The objective of this project was to develop a student formula car for the competition and get a higher place than last year's (32th).
 I contributed to getting a higher place and improving the performance.
 I was responsible for managing a team as a management leader, and I developed several components mandatory for assembling a car.
+I developed the following components and played the following role.

+- made an Upright and Hub using the FEM analysis and CATIA.
+It was manufactured using CNC.
+- presented the manufacturing process of the Upright and Hub at the Cost Examination.
+- designed a braking system
+- planned a strategy for the Cost Examination.
+- managed a team and made a schedule to develop and manufacture the student formula car

 ###